-For example, if you sold maternity clothing to expectant mothers throughout the U.S., you may consider going live from 10 a.m. to noon in time zones where you want to target your customers on different days of the week.
-You could describe how your apparel meets their specific needs for fit and function and how it’s easy to wash and pack for moms on the go.
+For example, if you sell maternity clothing to expectant mothers throughout the U.S., you may consider going live from 10 a.m. to noon in time zones where you want to target your customers on different days of the week.

 Why Is Going Live Important for Your Business?

-With improvements in live streaming technology and Internet speed, live video is becoming so popular on Facebook that audiences expect to see businesses go live.
+With improvements in live streaming technology and Internet speed, live video has become so popular on Facebook that audiences now expect to see businesses go live.

-- More than 500 million videos are watched on Facebook every day.
+- More than six billion minutes of videos are watched on Facebook every day.

 - Live video consumption increased by 50% on Facebook in 2021.

-- 54% of consumers want to watch more video content from brands they support.
+- 91% of consumers want to watch more video content from brands.

 It’s almost impossible to reach target audiences with organic (unpaid) Facebook posts alone.
 Similar to Instagram live, Facebook automatically notifies your followers when you go live so they can join at any time during the live video, increasing your chances of having an instant audience for your live stream.

 Build Trust With Your Customers Through Personal Connection

 Every business has a unique story.
 Live streaming helps you tell that story to your customers as they get to know you.
 One of the most compelling reasons to live sell on Facebook and other channels is that your customers can associate a real person with your business.
 Once they make that association, they equate your business with a personality.
 When you begin to interact with your audience, you’ll build trust and form better relationships with customers.
 A personal connection like this with your business can help you develop stronger brand affinities and improve customer loyalty.